They have been meddling in things man was not meant to wot of. (Pratchett’s witches)

 Individual feedback: In weeks 4 and 7, you’ll have the opportunity to submit a poem for individual written feedback.

 Peer feedback is valuable with all writing and especially so in poetry.
 In the first week, we’ll look at how to give useful supportive feedback, what kinds of things you can comment on, and what to do if you’re struggling with someone’s poem.
 For the next six weeks, you’ll have peer feedback on one of your poems every second week in small groups of 4, maximum.
 You’ll be able to choose the poem beforehand: I’ll never ask you to share a poem you’ve just written in class.

 As well as the example poems we’ll look at in class, you can borrow a variety of poetry magazines / journals, to read other people’s contemporary poetry and see the styles each journal showcases.

 Can't wait to start?
 Curious to try some of this poeming business out?
-Every week until the poetry course, I'm releasing a new type of poem for you to meddle with.
+In the 16 weeks running up to the poetry course, I released a new type of poem for you to meddle with each week.
 Click on each pic for more details about it.

 Upper Wolvercote (North Oxford).
 There's free parking, a great bus route (#6), and beautiful canal-side walking routes.